splashkit/splashkit.io-starlight/src/content/docs/guides/bundles.md

 ---
 title: Loading Resources with Bundles
 date: 2018-06-05 10:00 UTC
 author: Andrew Cain
 author_url:
 tags: starter
-summary: |
-  Simplify the process of loading your program's resources using a resource bundle.
+description: Simplify the process of loading your program's resources using a resource bundle.
 This file lists the different resources you want loaded, which can then be loaded and freed as a group.
-related_funcs:
-  - load_resource_bundle
-  - free_resource_bundle

 ---